Randolph B. Marcy: Biography

-Marcy was born in Greenwich, Massachusetts and graduated from the United States Military Academy at West Point in 1832 as a lieutenant in the 5th U. S. Infantry.
+Marcy was born in Greenwich, Massachusetts, and graduated from the United States Military Academy at West Point in 1832 as a lieutenant in the 5th U.S. Infantry.
 He married soon afterwards, and one of his children, Ellen Mary, would later marry future General-in-Chief George B. McClellan.

 Marcy first saw combat while serving in the Black Hawk War in Illinois and Wisconsin.
 He was promoted Captain in the Mexican War, and fought at Palo Alto and Resaca de la Palma.
 He was then assigned to duty in Texas and Oklahoma, where he escorted emigrants, located military posts, explored the wilderness, and mapped routes.
-In 1852 he was in charge of the expedition that first reached the headwaters of both forks of the Red River.
+In 1852, he was in charge of the expedition that first reached the headwaters of both forks of the Red River.
 (It was on this expedition that he met McClellan.)

 In 1857, Marcy accompanied Brigadier General Albert Sidney Johnston on the expedition against the Mormons in Utah.
 Here he distinguished himself on a forced march through the Rockies in midwinter, when he led his troops to safety after they had run out of provisions for two weeks.
 Meanwhile, his achievements and well-written military reports had attracted attention in Washington, and he was recalled to work for the Department of State.
-Here he prepared his acclaimed guidebook to the western trails, The Prairie Traveler: A Handbook for Overland Expeditions, with Maps, Illustrations, and Itineraries of the Principal Routes between the Mississippi and the Pacific.
+Here, he prepared his acclaimed guidebook to the western trails, The Prairie Traveler: A Handbook for Overland Expeditions, with Maps, Illustrations, and Itineraries of the Principal Routes between the Mississippi and the Pacific.

 Published by the U.S. Government in 1859, the Prairie Traveler quickly became an indispensable guide for the thousands of Americans wanting to reach California, Oregon, Utah, and other destinations.

 Based on his own extensive experience of "more than thirty years of service in the United States Army, a large portion of the time on the frontiers" and in the mountains, deserts, and prairies, the book provided authoritative advice about reconnaissance, fieldcraft, provisions and healthcare, that would save many lives on these perilous routes.
-It covered key topics like hunting and tracking, and food and water supply, as well as specialist advice about the selection of horses, the avoiding of quicksands, the interpreting of smoke signals and sign language, and numerous other issues.
+It covered key topics like food and water supply and hunting and tracking, and provided specialist advice about the selection of horses, avoiding quicksand, interpreting smoke signals and sign language, and numerous other issues.
 It was a best-selling book for the remainder of the century.
 Andrew J. Birtle, author of U.S. Army Counterinsurgency and Contingency Operations Doctrine 1860-1941, has described the Prairie Traveler as "perhaps the single most important work on the conduct of frontier expeditions published under the aegis of the War Department."